shreyashukla01/AINA/README.md

 # AINA
 Team KNS project for INF 385T: Deep Learning and Multimodal Systems

+### Prerequisite:
+Our datasets are all maintained under the folder path `/content/drive/MyDrive/Colab Notebooks/DL Project/` in Google Drive.
+We run our notebook on Google Colab with Drive mounted.
+Please make sure to edit file/folder paths across the notebook to point to the correct locations within your environment before you run any Notebook cells.

 ## `embeddings.ipynb`
 ### Contents:
 - An exploration of CLIP, ISC21, and ResNet50 embedding models in the context of image similarity where we generate embeddings, calculate cosine similarity for a group of images and compare median aggregations